Fuel, food aid draw Iraq, Syria Kurds closer

 A senior Kurdish politician said Barzani's objectives were to ensure Kurdistan's border with Syria was secure and to contain the PYD: "We want to keep them in the tent," he said on condition of anonymity.

-The KRG has cultivated close ties with neighboring Turkey and does not want the PYD to complicate that strategic relationship, analysts say.
+The KRG has cultivated close ties with neighbouring Turkey and does not want the PYD to complicate that strategic relationship, analysts say.

 "My sense is that there isn't an over-arching strategy.
 It's more a reactive response to changing events, with a focus on protecting what they have already gained," said Crispin Hawes, director of political risk consultancy Eurasia Group's Middle East and North Africa practice.